 Maitland Bay track is one of the central coast's most popular bushwalks.
 This short, steep walk takes you downhill to the beautiful Maitland Bay and its shipwreck.

 The short, easy South Head Heritage trail takes in scenic beaches and Sydney Harbour views, historic gun emplacements, and great whale watching from the distinctive red and white striped Hornby Lighthouse.

 America Bay walking track offers a moderately difficult walk and a great day trip from Sydney with waterfalls, picnicking and Aboriginal engravings in Ku-ring-gai Chase National Park.

 Long and easy Bairne walking track takes you to 2 scenic lookouts, with stunning views over Pittwater and The Basin, in Ku-ring-gai Chase National Park.

 This easy walk winds through bushland to the Box Head lookout, offering scenic views across the Hawkesbury River and cross Broken Bay and Lion Island to Sydney.

-Stretch your legs and enjoy scenic views on the Bullimah Spur track.
-This easy walk through Central Coast bushland takes just an hour each way, making it a great day walk.
+Stretch your legs and enjoy scenic views along Bullimah Spur track.
+This return walk through Central Coast bushland takes around 45min, making it a great day walk.